-This interface extends the MathMLElemeninterface for the MathML subscript, superscript and subscript-superscript pair elements <msub><msub>and <msubsup>
+This interface extends the MathMLPresentationElementerface for the MathML subscript, superscript and subscript-superscript pair elements msubmsup and msubsup

 '''

-interface MathMLScriptElement: MathMLElement {
+interface MathMLScriptElement: MathMLPresentationElement {

 attribute DOMString subscriptshift;

 attribute DOMString superscriptshift;

 attribute MathMLElement base;

 attribute MathMLElement subscript;

 attribute MathMLElement superscript;

 };

 '''

-- subscriptshift A string representing the minimum amount to shift the baseline of the subscript down, if specified; this is the element's subscriptshifttribute.
-This must return nullfor a <msup> - superscriptshift A string representing the minimum amount to shift the baseline of the superscript up, if specified; this is the element's superscriptshift tribute.
-This must return nullfor a <msub> - base A MathMLElementepresenting the base of the script.
+- subscriptshift A string representing the minimum amount to shift the baseline of the subscript down, if specified; this is the element's subscriptshiattribute.

+This must return nullfor an msup - superscriptshift A string representing the minimum amount to shift the baseline of the superscript up, if specified; this is the element's superscriptshift tribute.
+This must return nullfor a msub - base A MathMLElementepresenting the base of the script.
 This is the first child of the element. - subscript A MathMLElementepresenting the subscript of the script.
-This is the second child of a <msub>or <msubsup>retrieval must return nullfor a <msup> Exceptions on setting: the DOMException NOT_FOUND_israised when the element is a <msup> - superscript A MathMLElementepresenting the superscript of the script.
-This is the second child of a <msup>or the third child of a <msubsugretrieval must return nullfor a <msub>Exceptions on setting: the DOMException NOT_FOUND_ERR is raised when the element is a <msub>
+This is the second child of a msubor msubsupretrieval must return nullfor an msup Exceptions on setting: the DOMException NOT_FOUND_IERRISED when the element is a msup - superscript A MathMLElementpresenting the superscript of the script.
+This is the second child of a msupor the third child of a msubsupretrieval must return null for an msubExceptions on setting: the DOMException NOT_FOUND_iERRIsed when the element is a msub